Umar Willis Umar Willis

 Should I tip my movers?

-Tipping is never expected, but always appreciated.
-Unlike many service industries where gratuity is assumed, tipping in the moving world is entirely merit-based—a reflection of your satisfaction with the crew’s professionalism, care, and work ethic.
+Tipping is never expected, but always appreciated if you are so inclined.
+Unlike many service industries where gratuity is assumed, tipping in the moving world is entirely merit-based, a reflection of your satisfaction with the crew’s professionalism, care, and work ethic.
 If your movers went above and beyond, handled your belongings with skill, and made a difficult day easier, a tip is a meaningful way to show your appreciation.
-That said, the decision (and the amount) is always yours.
+That said, the decision (and the amount) is always yours and we are always grateful for your business, gratuities or not.

 What if something is damaged?